 It matters close to my heart to help those children.
 They are very needy and need people who take care of them and finance necessary therapies.

 Jeannine Schiller Therapy Centers

 In the Blue Bird center in Hincesti and in the Soul Drops center in Pripiceni children with disabilities from low-income families are promoted.
 Read more!

 Shaping the future: Information for young voters in Moldova

 The electoral participation among young voters is very low in Moldova.
 There is a lack of interest and understanding for democracy and the importance of participation in democratic elections.
 However, in order to show the country a long-term way out of poverty, it is imperative that the youth actively shape the future.

-Hilfswerk Austria International organizes information campaigns which are tailored precisely to the target group - informing the young people and encouraging them to vote.
+Hilfswerk International organizes information campaigns which are tailored precisely to the target group - informing the young people and encouraging them to vote.
 Young voters have the opportunity to ask their questions about upcoming elections and the electoral system.
-Therefore we teach electoral advisors who will inform young people in eight municipalities in Moldova and prepare as best as possible for the democratic elections.
+Therefore we teach electoral advisors who will inform young people in 24 municipalities in Moldova and prepare as best as possible for the democratic elections.